Saturday, September 20, 2014

 Each year over 35,000 visitors come to BugFest to experience over 100 exhibits, crafts, games and activities.
 We provide the opportunity for you to interact with entomologists and other scientists so you can continue learning about the fascinating world of bugs.
 We also feature Café Insecta, where the brave can sample buggy dishes prepared by local chefs.
 The best part is, it’s all free!

-This year's theme bug: scorpions!
+This year's theme bug: stink bugs!

 - Enjoy the entertaining displays, exhibits and activities — both inside and outside the Museum.